pavelzw/pixi/docs/README.md

 * Improve docs, examples and user experience

 # Installation

 You can install `pixi` as a binary from the releases.
 `pixi` can be installed on macOS, Linux, and Windows.
 The provided scripts will automatically download the latest version of `pixi`, extract it, and move the `pixi` binary to `~/.pixi/bin`.
 If this directory does not already exist, the script will create it.

 ## macOS and Linux

 To install Pixi on macOS and Linux, open a terminal and run the following command:

 ```bash
 curl -fsSL https://raw.githubusercontent.com/prefix-dev/pixi/main/install/install.sh | bash
 ```

-The script will also update your ~/.bash_profile to include ~/.pixi/bin in your PATH, allowing you to invoke the pixi command from anywhere.
+The script will also update your `~/.bash_profile` to include `~/.pixi/bin` in your `PATH`, allowing you to invoke the pixi command from anywhere.
 You might need to restart your terminal or source your shell for the changes to take effect.

 ## Windows

 To install Pixi on Windows, open a PowerShell terminal (you may need to run it as an administrator) and run the following command:

 ```powershell
 iwr -useb https://raw.githubusercontent.com/prefix-dev/pixi/main/install/install.ps1 | iex
 ```

-The script will inform you once the installation is successful and add the ~/.pixi/bin directory to your PATH, which will allow you to run the pixi command from any location.
+The script will inform you once the installation is successful and add the `~/.pixi/bin` directory to your `PATH`, which will allow you to run the pixi command from any location.

 ## Install from source